-April is National Minority Health Month (NMHM), part of the ongoing effort to improve the health of racial and ethnic minority populations through the development of health policies and programs that will help eliminate health disparities.
+April is annually National Minority Health Month (NMHM), part of the ongoing effort to improve the health of racial and ethnic minority populations through the development of health policies and programs that will help eliminate health disparities.

 This year, the NMHM theme is #VaccineReady.
 The unfortunate reality is that, according to the U.S. Department of Health and Human Services, “the COVID-19 pandemic has disproportionately impacted racial and ethnic minority communities and underscores the need for these vulnerable communities to get vaccinated as more vaccines become available.”